naoki-nakajima/buzz-recipe/README.md

 - has_many :comments, dependent: :destroy
 - has_many :likes
 - has_many :shop_infos, dependent: :destroy
+- has_many :business_date, dependent: :destroy
-- has_many :shop_hours, dependent: :destroy
+- has_many :business_time, dependent: :destroy
 - has_many :shop_commitments: :dependent: :destroy
 - has_one :photo, dependent: :destroy